An introduction to the virtual reality gameshow, Knightmare, through one of its most puzzling challenges.

 And naught I have, and all the World I seize on…

 Created in the uncompromising Thatcherite era of the 1980s, the show was fantasy escapism that, paradoxically, found no escapism.
-The vast majority of the participating teams met the ‘death’ of their dungeoneer, which was achieved in a variety of creative ways, including falls, bomb explosions, piercing by spikes, and massacre by blades.
+Most dungeoneers ‘died’ when their game was over.
+This was achieved in a variety of creative ways, including falls, bombs, spikes, and blades.

-There is a glint in the eye of Tim Child, the show’s creator, when he states in an interview in 2007:
+There is a glint in the eye of Tim Child, the show’s creator, when he states in a 2007 interview: